joshed-io/estelle-and-josh/site/content/story/five.md

 ![img](/images/photos/boulangerie-de-black-rock.png)

 I returned to San Francisco and several days later went to Burning Man in the vast, isolated Nevada desert.
-On the second-to-last day I was there, I found a camp that had a cellular internet connection, and I went online and booked a one-way ticket to Paris.
+On the second-to-last day I was there, I found a camp that had a cellular internet connection, and I went online and booked a one-way airplane ticket to Paris.

-It was after riding by this faux-boulangerie that I knew I had to do it.
-After booking the trip, I sent a text message to Estelle and she replied... positively.